The Links at Poland Spring – South Poland, Maine

 Onondaga Golf and Country Club – Fayetteville, NY

 Travis designed an 18-hole course in 1917, using the footprints of 2-3 holes from the original David Campbell design.
+Major bunker restoration/renovation and construction of new greens on the 4th and 8th holes were completed under the supervision of Ian Andrew in 2007-2009.

 Columbia Country Club – Chevy Chase, MD.
 Travis had a close relationship with Columbia Country Club over a period of years, both as a competitor in the club’s annual Fall tournament, and as someone who was called upon to offer an opinion on their golf course.
-Travis was a good friend of Dr. Walter S. Harban, the prominent Columbia Country Club member who spent a good part of his life working on the improvement of the club’s golf course.
+He was a good friend of Dr. Walter S. Harban, the prominent Columbia Country Club member who spent a good part of his life working on the improvement of the club’s golf course.
 Travis and Harban collaborated on the design of the East Potomac Park in 1916-17.

 North Jersey Country Club – Wayne, NJ In 1921, members of North Jersey Country Club were unanimous in their approval of the purchase of over 300 acres of land, in Wayne, for the new home of their club.
 Shortly thereafter, Walter J. Travis was engaged to design the new course on a site that he considered ideal given its light, sub-soil of sandy loam.
 The formal opening of the golf course was on Saturday, July 28, 1923.